Note / MIDI Recording

 - Automations - Automation quantization.

 - Piano roll or Stepsequencer? - Usually you will want to record into a Piano roll.
-The MIDI settings option 'Record to step sequencer' should be off.
+The Toolbar option 'Step Editing' should be off.

-- Recording countdown - If you want a 'count in' select the Recording Countdown option on the Snap Panel.
+- Recording countdown - If you want a 'count in' select the Recording Countdown option on the Toobar shortcut icons.

 - Arm for recording - Select the Record button in the Transport panel.
 It will turn red to show it is ready to record.